Alge/pydantic-visible-fields/README.md

 - `VisibleFieldsModel` - Base model class with field-level visibility control
 - `VisibleFieldsMixin` - Mixin class that can be added to any Pydantic model
+- `PaginatedResponse` - Class for handling pagination, automatically converts models to the correct visibility level

 ### Functions

 - `field(visible_to=None, **kwargs)` - Field decorator to specify visibility
 - `configure_roles(role_enum, inheritance=None, default_role=None)` - Configure the role system
-- `VisibleFieldsResponse(model, role=None)` - Create a response with only visible fields
+- `visible_fields_response(model, role=None)` - Create a response with only visible fields

 ### Methods